owenozier/test123/README.md

 ## Welcome to GitHub Pages

 THIS is only a test.
 Now at README location.
+Deleted faster files for now.

 ### Recruitment, Effort, and Retention Effects of Performance Contracts for Civil Servants: Experimental Evidence from Rwandan Primary Schools
 American Economic Review, (conditionally accepted, September 2020)